 How Are Workers’ Compensation Benefits in Atlanta Calculated?

-• Actual Earning for 13 Weeks: The preferred method for calculating the average weekly wage of an injured worker is by calculating the average salary of the worker in the 13 weeks preceding the date of the accident.
-For instance, if an injured worker earned $26,000 during the 13 week period before his accident, their average weekly wage would be $2000.
+The preferred method for calculating the average weekly wage of an injured worker is by calculating the worker’s average salary in the 13 weeks before the accident.
+For instance, if an injured worker earned $26,000 in the 13 weeks before the accident, the average weekly wage would be $2000.

-• Similar Employee’s Earnings: In case the worker hasn’t worked substantially the whole of the past 13 weeks before the accident, the wages of another employee engaged in the same employment might be used for calculating the average weekly wage.
+If the worker hasn’t worked substantially the whole of the past 13 weeks before the accident, the wages of another employee engaged in the same employment can be used for calculating the average weekly wage.

-• Contracted Rate of Hire: If the above two methods cannot be used to determine the average weekly wage of an injured worker, this method can be used to make the determination.
-In this method, the hourly contracted wage fire of the employee is taken and multiplied with the number of hours they are contracted to work.
+If the above two methods cannot be used to determine the average weekly wage of an injured worker, this method can be used to make the determination.
+In this method, the hourly contracted wage fire of the employee is taken and multiplied by the number of hours they are contracted to work.

 For instance, if the injured worker used to make $25 per hour and they were contracted to work 40 hours per week, their average weekly wage would come to $1000.